Rabadunk/Rabadunk/README.md

   <tr>
     <td width=50%>
       <h3>What am I working on now?</h3>
       <p> My current personal project is a Covid19 stats website for New Zealand.
-You can click on the graph to the right to see it --></p>
+You can click on the graph to the right to see it.</p>
     </td>
     <td width=50%>
       <a href="https://rabadunk.github.io/COVID19/">